 In 2011, Mark was honored to be included among the “POZ 100,” the 100 people and ideas that POZ Magazine finds most inspiring.
 In November of 2012, Instinct Magazine named Mark one of their “Leading Men of 2012″ for his HIV/AIDS advocacy and writing.

-Today, Mark lives in Atlanta.
-He continues his writing and video blogs, and awakens with gratitude (almost) every morning.
+Today, Mark lives in Washington, DC, with his partner Michael, who is a much better person than Mark is.
+Ask anybody.
+Mark continues his writing and video blogs, and awakens with gratitude (almost) every morning.